PI2-TEAM01/Flex/README.md

 Get all the analog values of the flex sensors using the 74HC4051 multiplexer

 ## STEP 2 :
- Set the communication between the 2 ESP8266 (client-server) with the glove as the server and the 3d printed hand as the client.
+ Set the communication between the two ESP8266 (client-server) with the glove as the server and the 3d printed hand as the client.

  Send all the values from the server to the client :
  * The two ESP8266 connect to the access point